Walter4B/ShiftTracker/README.md

 ## Features
 - Category Menu
   - On startup UI side of the application connects to API using HttpClient
-  - All crud commands in API can be called from the UI
+  - All CRUD commands in API can be called from the UI
   - ![MainMenu](Images/MainMenu.PNG)

 - Reporting